 - Spiral Galaxy – EU – Quoted us, but didn’t use as HappyShops worked out better for us pricing-wise.

 - ShipNaked – EU/World – They ignored requests for quotes from us repeatedly, so we didn’t/can’t use.
-Owned by Game Salute.
-I did GET items from them, packed very well.
+Owned by Game Salute / TableTop Tycoon / the other 5 companies.
+Would not reocmmend.

 - SFC, “Ship from China” – China – Had a terrible experience with setup, the massive Chinese language barrier, withholding of deposit refund, and thus customer service.
 Small savings vs. large hassle = not recommended.